Tejo (sport)

-Tejo (/es/) or turmequé (/es/), is a traditional throwing sport in Colombia.
-It is distinctive for its use of small targets containing gunpowder, which explode on impact.
+Tejo (/es/) or turmequé (/es/), is a traditional throwing sport from Colombia that is distinctive for its use of small targets containing gunpowder, which explode on impact.

 History

 The exact origins of Tejo are uncertain.
 It is widely accepted that the sport has origins in native aboriginals from central Colombia, where it might have been played in a similar form.
 This form of tejo used a golden disc called a zepquagosqua, which means "I play" in the Chibcha language.

 Background

 Tejo is a popular sport in Colombia, and some see it as a connection to the pre-Columbian era of the Americas.
 Only soccer has a larger and more supported industry in Colombia.

 In Colombia, it is common to find professional tejo teams around the major cities and smaller towns.
 A few of the teams are sponsored by local companies or someone that loves tejo.
 In the past, the playing of tejo was accompanied by chicha (an indigenous maize-based alcoholic beverage), whereas modern tejo players refresh themselves with beer.
 Tejo has been widely exploited by beer companies in Colombia.
 Tejo aficionados are trying to change the image of the sport in popular culture from a rowdy bar game to a serious sport with a rich history.
 There are many people in Colombia who are in disagreement with the use of beer in this sport, and some Colombians want to prohibit alcohol companies sponsoring the game.

 Modern tejo competitions are highly organized tournaments.
 Tournaments, known as "torneos Relampago," are the most common, and are usually played over one weekend by direct elimination of teams.
 Prizes include trophies, medals, and money.
 Household items are awarded to finalists in combination with money or coupons.
 Tejo has no mass media coverage, apart from the National Games, but sponsoring and targeted marketing efforts make it attractive to brands that position themselves as "popular".

 Tejo has become a popular cultural activity for backpackers travelling Colombia, with a number of hostels throughout the country hosting free tejo nights.
 Professional tejo teams exist in neighboring countries, including Venezuela, Ecuador, and Panama.
 Tejo's following and industry is much less developed outside of Colombia.